Immunoassay: Enzymes

 Enzymes used in ELISAs include horseradish peroxidase (HRP), alkaline phosphatase (AP) or glucose oxidase.
 These enzymes allow for detection often because they produce an observable color change in the presence of certain reagents.
 In some cases these enzymes are exposed to reagents which cause them to produce light or chemiluminescence.
 There are several types of ELISA: direct, indirect, sandwich, competitive.

 Radioactive isotopes

 Radioactive isotopes can be incorporated into immunoassay reagents to produce a radioimmunoassay (RIA).
 Radioactivity emitted by bound antibody-antigen complexes can be easily detected using conventional methods.

 RIAs were some of the earliest immunoassays developed, but have fallen out of favor largely due to the difficulty and potential dangers presented by working with radioactivity.

 DNA reporters

 A newer approach to immunoassays involves combining real-time quantitative polymerase chain reaction (RT qPCR) and traditional immunoassay techniques.
 Called real-time immunoquantitative PCR (iqPCR) the label used in these assays is a DNA probe.

+Another approach utilizing DNA reporters is the NULISA multiplex immunoassay platform, which was designed to detect proteins at sub-pg/mL (fg/mL) levels.
+The technology utilizes a sequential immunocomplex capture and release mechanism combined with a next-generation sequencing readout.
+According to research published in Nature Communications, the platform is capable of multiplexing from a single target to hundreds of targets in a single sample.